kentcdodds/api-check/README.md

 // given we have a function like this: function foo(bar, foobar) {
-  // we can define our api as the first argument to apiCheck.warn apiCheck.warn([apiCheck.number, apiCheck.arrayOf(apiCheck.string)], arguments);
+  // we can define our api as the first argument to myApiCheck.warn myApiCheck.warn([myApiCheck.number, myApiCheck.arrayOf(myApiCheck.string)], arguments);
   // do stuff
 }
 // the function above can be called like so: